TuckerSherman/Appanzee/README.md

-# Garden Monkey
-The contained cucumber tests are functional automated tests using Appium.
-This suite has been designed primarily with iOS testing in mind however android support is coming soon.
+# Appanzee Mobile Testing Suite
+Appanzee is a mobile test suite built using cucumber to drive appium functional tests for iOS and android apps.
+Some apple scripts, ruby gems, and python snippets have been thrown in to extend the suite's cababilities far beyond appium's default functionality.
+For more info check out the docs for: [cucucmber](https://github.com/cucumber/cucumber/wiki), [appium](http://appium.io/slate/en/master/),

-## Before you test locally
+## Before you test locally install these (if you havent already):

 Install Ruby:  `\curl -L https://get.rvm.io | bash -s stable --ruby`

-Install Appium:  `brew install node`      # get node.js `npm install -g appium`  # get appium
+Install Appium:  `brew install node`      # get node.js

+ `npm install -g appium`  # get appium

  `npm install wd`         # get appium client

-Install Bundler:  `gem install bundle`
+ `gem install bundle`     #Install Bundler:

+## Start your tests
+Configure app path: in env.rb on line 24 you can specify the default path to the app you would like to test

 Install Gems from terminal (run from inside the cucumber_ios directory) : `bundle install`

-Configure app path: change the path in appium.txt for 'app:' to reach the .app on your system (this repository is setup to work without modification in jenkins, please do not alter the .gitignore to push changes to appium.txt)

-Start Appium Server: Either hit launch from the appium.app GUI or launch Appium directly from the command line.

-## Cucumber(features)

-Cucumber is a Behaviour Driven Design framework that lots of people are keen on.
-It lets you describe test actions in a clean, concise, English-like manner.

-for more info check out cucumber's documentation here - https://github.com/cucumber/cucumber/wiki

-## Start your tests

-To run the Cucumber features, youll need to change directory to the cucumber directory (`cd <'PATH TO THIS REPO'>/cucumber_ios`) and then, from the commandline, run 'cucumber'.
+To run the Cucumber features, youll need to change directory to the root of this repository and then, from the commandline, run 'cucumber'.
 ###Options:
 | Tag        | Android           |iOS           |